 To quote the conclusion of a study published in March 2020: “Due to the apparent low absolute risk of ibuprofen-induced liver complications, ibuprofen can be regarded as an efficacious and safe NSAID” (source here)

-In conclusion, if taken correctly, both ibuprofen and acetaminophen are good options for relieving pain, but generally the latter is considered the safest as long as you pay attention to the dosage and take the smallest available dose to help you with your problem.
+In conclusion, if taken correctly, both ibuprofen and acetaminophen are good options for relieving pain, but generally, the latter is considered the safest as long as you pay attention to the dosage and take the smallest available dose to help you with your problem.

+Always follow your doctor’s dosage recommendations, even for over-the-counter pills.
 An overdose of acetaminophen or paracetamol can indeed cause liver failure – even to healthy individuals.
 Those suffering from chronic liver disease might overdose on lower quantities.
+But using it as directed is “extremely safe even for people with liver disease,” according to the American College of Gastroenterology.

 However, they recommend patients with chronic liver disease to limit the amount to 2,000mg per day, also divided in four doses taken every 8 hours.